 The second-quantized Hamiltonian for the static Yukawa model is given by:

 where $C_f$ and $C_b$ are constants derived from the masses of the free fermion and free boson, respectively, and $g$ represents the strength of the fermion-boson interaction.
-In this model, there is one fermionic mode and one bosonic mode so the indices on each mode are omitted.
-The Renormalization Group Procedure for Effective Particles (RGPEP) \cite{Glazek:2012qj} is exactly solvable when applied to the static Yukawa model, making this model an interesting system to consider.
+There is one fermionic mode and one bosonic mode, so the indices on each mode are omitted.

-As this model is restricted to one fermionic and one bosonic mode, we compare the space-time costs of the different block-encoding methods as a function of the bosonic occupation cutoff ($\Omega$).
-These numerical results are shown in Figure \ref{fig:static_yukawa}.
-Similar to the quartic harmonic oscillator, the Pauli Expansion method results in lower space-time costs when the bosonic cutoff is low.
-However, the LOBE constructions have better asymptotic scaling with respect to $\Omega$ and crossover points exist for all metrics, above which LOBE results in lower cost constructions.
+We compare the space-time costs for block-encoding this Hamiltonian as a function of the bosonic occupation cutoff ($\Omega$).
+These results are shown in Figure \ref{fig:static_yukawa}.
+Similar to the quartic harmonic oscillator, the Pauli Expansion method requires fewer resources for some metrics when the bosonic cutoff is low.
+As $\Omega$ increases, LOBE becomes more favorable.

-For the time-complexity, this crossover point occurs at $\Omega = 3$ for the number of $T$ gates and the LOBE constructions require fewer non-Clifford rotations at all values of $\Omega$.
-For the space-complexity, this crossover point occurs at $\Omega = 7$ for the number of block-encoding ancillae and $\Omega = 15$ for the maximum number of qubits.
-Finally, for the rescaling factor, this crossover point occurs at $\Omega = 7$.
-At small values of $\Omega$, LOBE requires fewer operations but needs more qubits, creating a space-time trade-off.
-Meanwhile, at larger values of $\Omega$, LOBE results in favorable block-encoding constructions for all metrics we consider.